 PELUX is an agnostic reference integration platform for building automotive Linux-based systems, e.g. In-Vehicle Infotainment (IVI) systems.
 IVI systems are usually responsible for everything shown in the dashboard of the car as well as the head-unit, which is usually placed in or above the center stack where one normally had just a radio back in the days.

-IVI systems are obviously put into cars by its car maker.
-However, most car makers do not develop the software for these systems in-house, but they contract a large software supplier.
+IVI systems are incorporated in the cars by the car maker, however most car makers do not develop the software for these systems in-house, but they contract a software supplier.
 These software suppliers usually provide both hardware and software as a bundle.

-With such a bundle, the software usually will only work on the specific hardware, and the only one who the car maker can utilize for upgrades or support is the supplier.
-This leads to vendor lock-in, and it is something we believe is bad.
+With such a bundle, the software will usually only work on a specific hardware, and the car maker can only utilize the supplier for upgrades or support.
+This leads to vendor lock-in and it is a process we believe can be improved.

-PELUX being open-source together with readily-available instructions in this handbook, a car maker, or any interested individual, can experiment with the system, build prototypes or simply download and run it.
+Since PELUX is open-source and has readily-available instructions in this handbook, a car maker, or any interested individual, can experiment with the system, build prototypes or simply download and run it.